 Share of sectors in UAE’s GDP

-The UAE’s GDP is $527.8 billion as of April 2024.
+The UAE’s GDP reached $527.8 billion as of April 2024.
 In the United Arab Emirates, the service industry comprises several sectors.
 These include Information and Communication Technology, Travel and Tourism.
 Also, Education, Financial Services, Professional Services.
 And, Construction, Retail, and Wholesale.
-The UAE’s services sector now accounts for 58.21 percent of GDP.
+According to the latest data, the UAE’s services sector now accounts for 58.21 percent of GDP.
 This is a considerable rise from 46.71 percent over the previous 10 years.

 About 64 percent of workers in the UAE were employed in service-related fields, making the industry a significant employer.
 Within the service industry, foreign commerce, air travel, finance and tourism are important subsectors.
 The UAE’s service sector greatly benefits from tourism.
 And, it also has a major influence on the GDP of the nation.
 The country is well known for its exceptional tourism attractions.
 And, it is drawing a large number of international visitors.